Board of Directors

 Bio

-Mark Heyward Johnson, MHA, BSN, RN-BC, CMSRN, CPHIMS, lives in the Upstate region of South Carolina.
+Mark Heyward Johnson, MHA, BSN, RN-BC, CMSRN, lives in the Upstate region of South Carolina.
 Mark first graduated nursing school in 1998 and has worked in acute care settings providing medical surgical, psychiatric, oncology, and cardiac nursing care in his bedside career.

 Mark is a graduate of the Clemson University School of Nursing and he also earned a Master’s degree in Health Administration with a focus on Information Systems at the Medical University of South Carolina in 2004.
 Mark has been certified by ANCC in Informatics Nursing since 2005.
 Mark’s primary focus as a healthcare IT professional has been patient engagement and patient activation via technology.
 Mark has served on several patient engagement workgroups and committees at HIMSS and he was named as a Fellow by HIMSS in 2017.
 Mark has served on the ANIA Board of Directors since 2017 and is currently the treasurer for the association.